The Inner Foundation

 Who is this series for?

 Anyone interested in cultivating more awareness, resilience, and connection in their pelvic floor, hips, and core.
 We will be teaching pelvic floor anatomy using a model of a female pelvis, but the practices are applicable and adaptable to all bodies.
 All genders and all bodies are welcome.
-If you would be interested in a more targeted version of the series I’d love to hear from you and would be happy to consider this in the future.
 We will be doing some work on the floor and all practices can be modified for pregnancy or post partum.
 Please reach out if you have concerns about your ability to participate.

 What if I’ve never done pelvic floor practices before?